 Also, I had no interest whatsoever in reading “Shadows of Mindor” before Stover came on to talk about it, now I think I’ve definitely got to check it out.
 Ditto with the Caine books; I love lovable villains.

-5. Brad Adams says on :
+2. Brad Adams says

 I enjoyed the interview with Matthew Stover.
 He mentioned Shatterpoint was probably the darkest of the Star Wars books, which it probably was, but they have announced a Star Wars horror novel, Death Troopers, by Joe Schreiber.
 The cover art looks very interesting.